-US to house up to 3,000 immigrant teens at Dallas site
+Immigrant teens to be housed at Dallas convention center

 The memo sent to Dallas City Council members says the Federal Emergency Management Agency and HHS will “be responsible for providing shelter management and contracts” for food, security, cleaning, and medical care at the convention center.
 Dallas previously offered space to HHS during the 2014 surge of crossings of immigrant children.

 Dallas City Manager T.C.
-Broadnax said in a statement that “collective action is necessary and we will do our best to support this humanitarian effort.”
+Broadnax said in a statement that “collective action is necessary, and we will do our best to support this humanitarian effort.”
 He referred questions to HHS, which did not respond to requests for comment Monday.

 HHS also has said it will house immigrant youths in Midland.
 Teenagers began arriving Sunday at a converted camp for oilfield workers where volunteers from the American Red Cross will care for them.

-Neither HHS nor the Red Cross would detail how the volunteers have been trained or whether they have undergone FBI fingerprint checks.
-The Red Cross said in a statement that it was working with HHS to “orient our volunteers.”

-“HHS will utilize all available options to care for the children referred to us safely,” the agency said in a statement.
 BuzzFeed News first reported the opening of the Midland facility.

+The Red Cross has sent about 60 volunteers to the facilities in Midland and Dallas and expects to deploy more in the coming days, said Greta Gustafson, a spokeswoman for the group.

-The surge at the U.S.-Mexico border has presented a major test for President Joe Biden’s administration, which promised to break from the more restrictive measures against migrants enacted by former President Donald Trump.
+The surge at the U.S.-Mexico border has presented a major test for Biden’s administration, which promised to break from the more restrictive measures against migrants enacted by Trump.
 Biden has left in place some Trump policies, notably the expulsions of immigrant adults and families under a public-health declaration citing the coronavirus pandemic.

 Biden declined to reinstate public-health expulsions of children, and his administration has also been unable to expel many families in South Texas due to policy changes in Mexico’s Tamaulipas state, across from the Texas Rio Grande Valley.